Patchcoat/GodotAdvancedSearch/README.md

 # GodotAdvancedSearch
-An addon for the Godot game engine that makes it easier to find scenes that contain specific nodes
+An addon for the Godot game engine that makes it easier to find scenes that contain specific nodes.